 The action can be brought in state or federal court.
 For the injury to be covered by FELA, the company must work in more than one state.
 If the railroad is only working in one state, you can see the manufacturer of the products that contain asbestos but not the railroad.

 Railroad companies often try to avoid FELA claims that have been filed by employees after the company declared bankruptcy.
-If you have been exposed to asbestos at a railroad and have an asbestos-related illness, it is important to talk to a good mesothelioma attorney in your state.
+If you have been exposed to asbestos at a railroad and have an asbestos-related illness, it is important to talk to a good mesothelioma attorney near you in your state.

 Asbestos and Mesothelioma Lawyers for Railroad Workers